Oyelowo/coding_practice/docker-udemy/kubernetes.md

 - Get the status of all running pods
   `kubectl get pods`
-- Get the status of all running pods
+- Get the status of all running pods with more info `kubectl get pods -o wide`
-  `kubectl get pods`

 - Get the status of all running services
   `kubectl get services`